IntelSoftware/SYCL_101/03_Modern/04_hash_tables.rst

                                            {1, "one"},
                                            {2, "two"}};

 Similarly, as with a set container, **std::unordered_multimap** and :code:`std::unordered_map` have a lot in common.
-Let's look at the C++ reference definition:
+Let's look at the C++ Reference definition:

     :code:`std::unordered_multimap` is an unordered associative container that supports equivalent keys (an unordered_multimap may contain multiple copies of each key value) and that associates values of another type with the keys. (...)
-Search, insertion, and removal have average constant-time complexity.
+Search, insertion, and removal have average constant time complexity.
 The only difference is that :code:`std::unordered_multimap` allows for keys to be repeated.
 The code below shows an example of a :code:`std::unordered_multimap` declaration where key is of type :code:`int` and value is of type :code:`std::string`:

 .. code-block:: cpp

    std::unordered_multimap<int, std::string> m;

-To initialize :code:`std::unordered_multimap`, as before, we can assign values to it at the time of declaration.
+To initialize :code:`std::unordered_multimap`, as before, we can assign values to it at declaration.
 This time the keys don't need to be unique.

 .. code-block:: cpp